• Skip to main content

 At year-end, the company adjusts the policy based on actual performance vs. assumed performance.

-At that time, the company declares its dividend rate for your whole life insurance policy.
+Afterward, the company declares its dividend rate for your whole life insurance policy.

 Your dividends are not guaranteed.